SohanChoudhury/JackalDS/about.md

 ---

 <p class="message">
   Thanks for stopping by!
-We’re Rohit and Sohan, Computer Science majors with concentrations in Theory and Intelligence at the Georgia Institute of Technology.
+We’re Sohan and Rohit, Computer Science majors with concentrations in Theory and Intelligence at the Georgia Institute of Technology.
 We started this blog as outlet to share our data exploration with a wider community.
 </p>